bradley/Guise/README.md

 Basic error messages will be shown under related fields when there are validation errors.

+## Extended Functionality

+If users have javascript enabled, error messages -- or, conversely, messages letting the user know how perfect their field inputs are -- will be displayed on the fly.
+This will not effect normal validation should the user submit a form with bad input data.

 ## Ideas
 Let me know if you have any feedback.
 Im a newbie and would relish any chance to improve on any topic here.